Basestack Docs

 src/flagsConfig.ts

-import type { SDKConfig } from "@basestack/flags-js";
+import type { SDKConfig } from "@basestack/flags-react";

 // For Vite projects